 Visit Danakil Depression

-A proper Ethiopia tour has to factor in enough time to visit Danakil Depression.
+A proper Ethiopia tour has to factor in enough time to visit Danakil Depression – visiting is one of the things to do in Ethiopia.
 This is a place like no others, breathtakingly beautiful and harsh at the same time; challenging and uncomfortable.
 This part of Ethiopia is remote and hard to get to; it is inhabited by the Afar communities, which are often in conflict with the central government.

 The tourist infrastructure in the region is lacking – do not expect any sort of comfort.
 Hygienic conditions are dire, and you’ll be saddened by the amount of plastic waste you’ll see.
 Yet, you will be completely mesmerized by the landscape, enchanted by the light and captured by the surreal and desolated atmosphere.